orgMINT/MINT/README.md

 ## <a name='loops'></a>Loops

-Looping in MINT is of the form
+Looping in Mondo is of the form

 ```
 number (code to execute)
 ```

 The number represents the number of times the code between parentheses will be repeated.
 If the number is zero then the code will be skipped.
 If the number